FaniCat/FaniCat/README.md

 - 👋 Hi, I’m @FaniCat
-- 👀 I’m interested in learning science and data analysis.
+- 👀 I’m interested in learning science and software development.
 - 🌱 I’m currently learning Python
 - 💞️ I am looking for my first job opportunity in the world of technology